Pylons/pylons/pylons/docs/en/glossary.rst

         no way an OOP language, but thanks in part to CFCs, it does boast some of the attributes that make OOP languages so popular.

+    config
+        The :class:`~pylons.configuration.PylonsConfig` instance for a given
+        application.
+This can be accessed as ``pylons.config`` after an Pylons application has been loaded.

     controller
         The 'C' in MVC.
 The controller is given a request, does the necessary logic to prepare data for display, then renders a template with